 Nutrition Facts

-Pork ribs are a good source of B vitamins such as thiamin, niacin, and vitamin B6 - with over 10% of the recommended daily value.
+Pork ribs are a good source of B vitamins.
+They have over 10% of the daily value for thiamin, niacin, and vitamin B6.

-These nutrients are essential for energy metabolism and help keep our nervous system functioning correctly.
+These nutrients are key for energy metabolism.
+They also help our nervous system work properly.

 Pork spareribs also contain minerals such as phosphorus, potassium, and zinc.